IvanBongiorni/TensorFlow2.0_Notebooks/README.md

 3. [Save and restore models](https://github.com/IvanBongiorni/TensorFlow2.0_Tutorial/blob/master/TensorFlow2.0__00.03_Save_and_Restore_models.ipynb):  how to train a model, save it, then restore it and keep training.

+0. Train a Neural Network with frozen layers

 ---

 **Autoencoders**:

 1. [Autoencoder for dimensionality reduction](https://github.com/IvanBongiorni/TensorFlow2.0_Tutorial/blob/master/TensorFlow2.0__02.01_Autoencoder_for_Dimensionality_Reduction.ipynb):  implementation of a stacked **Autoencoder for dimensionality reduction** of datasets.

-2. Denoising Autoencoder
+2. Denoising Autoencoder.

-3. (see the convolutional Variational Autoencoder below)

 ---